 Our first day focused on food styling tips and making food ready for the camera.
 We learned that food styling is about control.
 Denise and Cindie taught about color and movement in food that is going to be photographed.

 It’s different with food styling and that has been been a tough mindset to change.
 After shooting food for several hours you are not going to eat it.
 After being poked, moved, “painted”, sprayed and messed with, most of the time it won’t be appetizing and it won’t be safe to eat.
 You just have to get over it.
-Food stylists are paid to make food look beautiful, not edible.
+Food stylists for commercial shoots are paid to make food look beautiful, not edible.
+This is a little different when shooting for a food blog, because most bloggers eat what they shoot.

 Tips from the Teachers